tae898/erc/README.md

 # Multimodal Emotion Recognition in Coversation (ERC)

-This branch (EmoBERTa) only uses the text modality to correctly classify the emotion of the utterances.The experiments were carried out on two datasets (i.e. MELD and IEMOCAP)
+At the moment, we only use the text modality to correctly classify the emotion of the utterances.The experiments were carried out on two datasets (i.e. MELD and IEMOCAP)

 ## Prerequisites